-We evaluated the transfer of knowledge between interactions in an experiment.in which we taught Rosie three games, Connect-3, Tic-Tac-Toe, and the Four Queens puzzle, separately with no transfer and then in succession.
+We evaluate the transfer of knowledge between interactions in the following experiment.
+First three games, Connect-3, Tic-Tac-Toe, and the 4 Queens puzzle, are taught to Rosie separately, starting with no previously learned concepts.
+A second experiment teaches the three games in succession, so that instruction in the later tasks can take advantage of concepts learned in the earlier tasks.
 Figure 4 shows the number of interactions, defined as number of separate mentor commands or responses, for each of these cases.
-The leftmost bar for each task shows the number of interactions required before any previous task was learned.
-For Tic-Tac-Toe, the second bar shows that the number of interactions drops substantially when Connect-3 is taught before Tic-Tac-Toe.
-Similarly, the number of interactions for Four Queens drops when Connect-3 and Tic-Tac-Toe are taught first.
-This improvement is partially due to the transfer of preposition, verb, and adjective knowledge between games, but it also results from the transfer of game concepts, namely the goal three-in-a-row (Connect-3 and Tic-Tac-Toe) and the action place (Tic-Tac-Toe and Four Queens).
-As further evidence of transfer, when both Connect-3 and Four Queens are taught before Tic-Tac-Toe the number of interactions drops to six (not shown).
+The left-most data bar for each task shows the number of interactions required before any previous task was learned.
+For Tic-Tac-Toe, the second data bar shows that the number of interactions drops significantly when Connect-

+3 is taught before Tic-Tac-Toe.
+Similarly, the number of interactions for 4-Queens drops significantly when Connect-3 and Tic-Tac-Toe are taught first.
+This improvement is partially due to the transfer of preposition, verb, and adjective knowledge between games, but also due to the transfer of game concepts, namely the goal three-in-a-row (Connect-3 and Tic-Tac-Toe) and the action place (Tic-Tac-Toe and 4-Queens).
+As further evidence of transfer, when both Connect-3 and 4 Queens are taught before Tic-Tac-Toe, the number of interactions drops to six (not shown).